Gianmarco-San/Bayesian-Inference_Causal-ML/README.md

 ## Bayesian-Inference_Causal-ML

-Environmental estimation of PM10 levels in some geographical cells, given data of others, with some predictors and via Multivariate Adaptive Regression Splines, Regression Trees, RF, NN, SVMs
+Causal analysis of depression of unemployed people given some predictors with a group of intervention treated with 5 training sessions.